MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 1. Customers must have an Azure AD tenant.
 2. The tenant subscription must include Exchange Services.
 For more information, see the [FAQ](#faq).
 3. Admins must have Microsoft Edge version 93 or greater installed and the latest version of the [policy files](https://aka.ms/edgeenterprise).
-4. Admins need to be a Global Administrator or an Microsoft Edge Administrator on the tenant to access the Microsoft Edge site lists experience.
+4. Admins need to be a Global Administrator or a Microsoft Edge Administrator on the tenant to access the Microsoft Edge site lists experience.
    - To opt in to the public preview, a Global Administrator is required to opt the tenant in to Targeted release.
 For more information, see [Opt in to public preview](#opt-in-to-public-preview).

 ## The preview experience